 Homeschooling Kindergarten Daily Schedule Example

-Now that you’ve read through the tips for homeschooling your kindergartener, you may be wondering what a basic kindergarten daily schedule looks?
+Now that you’ve read through the tips for teaching kindergarten, you may be wondering what a basic kindergarten daily schedule at home looks like?

 Honestly, it works better with kindergarten age if you just go with the flow—you know, kind of like a toddler schedule.

 But, we completely understand that some people like a more scheduled day.

-In each of our examples in the schedule, your child is learning something—a responsibility, a task, a skill, communication and more!
+In each of our examples in the schedule, your child is learning something—an academic subject, a responsibility, a task, a skill, communication and more!

-Again, DO NOT UNDERESTIMATE that your child learns through normal (sometimes mundane) activities and play that we often take for granted.
+Again, DO NOT UNDERESTIMATE what your child learns through normal (sometimes mundane) activities and play that we often take for granted.

 7:00 a.m.
 Wake up